 An Exam Access Arrangement (EAA) is a provision or type of support given to a pupil (subject to exam board approval) in an exam, where a particular need has been identified and is provided so that the pupil has appropriate access to the exam.
 At Penketh High School we will use every opportunity to identify pupils' needs from their first contact with the school.
 Information and evidence are gathered when a pupil transitions to PHS and from subject teachers.
 If appropriate, professional reports are requested that demonstrate an Additional Educational Need (AEN) and a recommendation for a reasonable adjustment to be made to meet the pupil's needs and the type of access arrangements that are appropriate.
 Exam access arrangements reflect the support that is given to a pupil who has SEND/AEN in the classroom, in internal exams and mock exams, and is considered their normal way of working.
-Access Arrangements are pre-examination adjustments for candidates based on evidence of need.
 Access Arrangements fall into two distinct categories: some arrangements are delegated to centres; others require prior JCQ awarding body approval.
 Access Arrangements allow candidates/learners with special educational needs, disabilities, or temporary injuries to access the assessment without changing the demands of the assessment.
 For example, readers, scribes, and Braille question papers.
 In this way Awarding Bodies will comply with the duty of the Equality Act 2010 to make 'reasonable adjustments'.